Image 1 of 4

 Flood Risk in Preston

-In some areas of the LPA, flood risk plays a key role in determining planning proposals.
 The tidal and fluvial River Ribble creates a significant Flood Zone 3 corridor through the south of the city, constraining development on riverside sites and influencing strategic land allocations.
-Where constraints permit, we can develop proposals that manage flood risk thoughtfully to give applications the best chance of approval.

 Planning Applications in Preston

-- Conservation Area Consent: Developments within Conservation Areas.
+- Conservation Area Consent

-Contextual Planning Support in Preston
+Creative Planning Advice in Preston